cloudfoundry/eirini-release/README.md

 ### Securing the Eirini Deployment

 To learn about how you can use Kubernetes security primitives to make your deployment more secure, please take a look at our [Security Guidelines](docs/security-guidelines.md).

+## Scalability

+As of v1.5.0 a single instance of the eirini deployment can take a sustained load of 90 parallel desire LRP operations.
+A desire operation takes about 300ms on average when under load.

+In order to better understand this result we have to state some condtitions that we assumed when performing the tests:
+- Performing well under load means that the eirini server will respond in less than 30s.
+- The tests were performed directly against the Eirini API (bypassing the cloud controller) and agains a sufficiently large cluster in order to make sure the eirini is the only bottleneck.
+So these results apply to eirini in isolation.
+The whole cf system will be as scalable as it's weakest subsystem.
+- There results describe the through put of eirini itself.
+Our measurements apply from the moment a desire request is placed to the moment a stateful set is created on Kubernetes.
+These are not scalability results for Kubernetes.

 ## Differences with Diego